-To determine whether your child has oppositional defiant disorder, the mental health professional will likely do a comprehensive psychological evaluation.
-Because ODD often occurs along with other behavioral or mental health problems, symptoms of ODD may be difficult to tell which symptoms are from ODD and which ones are linked to other problems.
+To determine whether your child has oppositional defiant disorder, a mental health provider does a thorough psychological exam.
+ODD often occurs along with other behavioral or mental health problems.
+So it may be difficult to tell which symptoms are from ODD and which ones are linked to other problems.

-Your child's evaluation will likely include an assessment of:
+Your child's exam will likely include an assessment of:

-- Emotions and behavior across multiple settings and relationships
+- Emotions and behavior in different settings and relationships.

-- Presence of other mental health, learning or communication disorders
+- Other possible mental health, learning or communication problems.

-Treatment for oppositional defiant disorder primarily involves family-based interventions, but it may include other types of psychotherapy and training for your child — as well as for parents.
+Treatment for oppositional defiant disorder primarily involves family-based interventions.
+But treatment may include other types of talk therapy and training for your child — as well as for parents.
 Treatment often lasts several months or longer.
-It's important to treat any co-occurring problems, such as a learning disorder, because they can create or worsen ODD symptoms if left untreated.
+It's important to also treat any other problems, such as a mental health condition or learning disorder, because they can cause or worsen ODD symptoms if left untreated.

-Medications alone generally aren't used for ODD unless your child also has another mental health disorder.
-If your child has coexisting disorders, such as ADHD, anxiety or depression, medications may help improve these symptoms.
+Medicines alone generally aren't used for ODD unless your child also has another mental health condition.
+If your child also has other conditions, such as ADHD, anxiety disorders or depression, medicines may help improve these symptoms.

-- Parent training.
-A mental health professional with experience treating ODD may help you develop parenting skills that are more consistent, positive and less frustrating for you and your child.
-In some cases, your child may participate in this training with you, so everyone in your family develops shared goals for how to handle problems.
+- Parenting skills training.
+A mental health professional with experience treating ODD can help you develop parenting skills that are more consistent, positive and less frustrating for you and your child.
+In some cases, your child may join you in this training, so everyone in your family develops a consistent approach and shared goals for how to handle problems.
 Involving other authority figures, such as teachers, in the training may be an important part of treatment.

 - Parent-child interaction therapy (PCIT).
-During PCIT, a therapist coaches parents while they interact with their child.
-In one approach, the therapist sits behind a one-way mirror and, using an "ear bug" audio device, guides parents through strategies that reinforce their child's positive behavior.
-As a result, parents learn more-effective parenting techniques, the quality of the parent-child relationship improves, and problem behaviors decrease.
+During PCIT, a therapist coaches you while you interact with your child.
+In one approach, the therapist sits behind a one-way mirror.
+Using an "ear bug" audio device, the therapist guides you through strategies that reinforce your child's positive behavior.
+As a result, you can learn more-effective parenting techniques, improve the quality of your relationship with your child and reduce problem behaviors.

 - Individual and family therapy.
-Individual therapy for your child may help him or her learn to manage anger and express feelings in a healthier way.
-Family therapy may help improve your communication and relationships and help members of your family learn how to work together.
+Individual therapy for your child may help them learn to manage anger and express feelings in a healthier way.
+Family therapy may help improve your communication and relationships and help your family members learn how to work together.

-- Cognitive problem-solving training.
-This type of therapy is aimed at helping your child identify and change thought patterns that lead to behavior problems.
-Collaborative problem-solving — in which you and your child work together to come up with solutions that work for both of you — can help improve ODD-related problems.
+- Problem-solving training.
+Cognitive problem-solving therapy can help your child identify and change thought patterns that lead to behavior problems.
+In a type of therapy called collaborative problem-solving, you and your child work together to come up with solutions that work for both of you.

 - Social skills training.
-Your child may also benefit from therapy that will help him or her be more flexible and learn how to interact more positively and effectively with peers.
+Your child also may benefit from therapy that will help them be more flexible and learn how to interact in a more positive and effective way with peers.

 As part of parent training, you may learn how to manage your child's behavior by:

-- Recognizing and praising your child's good behaviors and positive characteristics to promote desired behaviors
+- Recognizing and praising your child's good behaviors and positive traits to encourage desired behaviors.

-Although some parenting techniques may seem like common sense, learning to use them consistently in the face of opposition isn't easy, especially if there are other stressors at home.
-Learning these skills will require routine practice and patience.
+Although some parenting techniques may seem like common sense, learning to use them consistently in the face of opposition isn't easy.
+It's especially hard if there are other stressors at home.
+Learning these skills requires routine practice and patience.

-Most important in treatment is for you to show consistent, unconditional love and acceptance of your child — even during difficult and disruptive situations.
+Most importantly, during treatment, show consistent, unconditional love and acceptance of your child — even during difficult and disruptive situations.
 Don't be too hard on yourself.
 This process can be tough for even the most patient parents.

 Lifestyle and home remedies

-At home, you can begin chipping away at problem behaviors of oppositional defiant disorder by practicing these strategies:
+At home, you can work on improving problem behaviors of oppositional defiant disorder by practicing these strategies:

 - Recognize and praise your child's positive behaviors as close to the time you see them as possible.
-Be as specific as possible, such as, "I really liked the way you helped pick up your toys tonight."
+Be as specific as possible.
+For example, "I really liked the way you helped pick up your toys tonight."
 Providing rewards for positive behavior also may help, especially with younger children.

 - Model the behavior you want your child to have.
-Demonstrating appropriate interactions and modeling socially appropriate behavior can help your child improve social skills.
+Watching you interact well with others can help your child improve social skills.

-- Set limits by giving clear and effective instructions and enforcing consistent reasonable consequences.
-Discuss setting these limits during times when you're not confronting each other.
+- Set limits by giving clear instructions and using consistent reasonable consequences.
+Discuss setting these limits during times when you're not arguing with each other.

-- Set up a routine by developing a consistent daily schedule for your child.
-Asking your child to help develop that routine may be beneficial.
+- Set up a routine by developing a regular daily schedule for your child.
+Ask your child to help develop that routine.

-- Build in time together by developing a consistent weekly schedule that involves you and your child spending time together.
+- Build in time together by planning a weekly schedule that includes you and your child doing things together.

 - Work together with your partner or others in your household to ensure consistent and appropriate discipline procedures.
-Also enlist support from teachers, coaches and other adults who spend time with your child.
+Also ask for support from teachers, coaches and other adults who spend time with your child.

-- Assign a household chore that's essential and that won't get done unless the child does it.
-Initially, it's important to set your child up for success with tasks that are relatively easy to achieve and gradually blend in more important and challenging expectations.
+- Assign a household chore that's needed and that won't get done unless your child does it.
+At first, it's important to set your child up for success with tasks that are fairly easy to do well.
+Gradually blend in more-important and challenging jobs.
 Give clear, easy-to-follow instructions.
 Use this as an opportunity to reinforce positive behavior.

 - Be prepared for challenges early on.
-At first, your child probably won't be cooperative or appreciate your changed response to his or her behavior.
+At first, your child probably won't cooperate or appreciate your changed response to their behavior.
 Expect behavior to worsen at first after you tell them the new things you now expect.
 At this early stage, staying consistent even if the problem behavior worsens, is the key to success.

 Coping and support

 It's challenging to be the parent of a child with oppositional defiant disorder.
-Ask questions and try to effectively communicate your concerns and needs to the treatment team.
-Consider getting counseling for yourself and your family to learn coping strategies to help manage your own distress.
-Also seek and build supportive relationships and learn stress management methods to help get through difficult times.
+Ask questions and tell your treatment team about your concerns and needs.
+Consider getting counseling for yourself and your family to learn coping strategies to help manage your own needs.
+Also seek and build supportive relationships and learn stress management skills to help get through difficult times.

-These coping and support strategies can lead to better outcomes for your child because you'll be more prepared to deal with problem behaviors.
+Learning coping and support strategies can lead to better outcomes for you and your child because you'll be more prepared to deal with problem behaviors.

 Preparing for your appointment

-You may start by seeing your child's doctor.
-After an initial evaluation, he or she may refer you to a mental health professional who can help make a diagnosis and create the appropriate treatment plan for your child.
+You may start by seeing your child's health care provider.
+Or you may choose to make an appointment directly with a mental health provider.
+A mental health provider can make a diagnosis and create a treatment plan that meets your child's needs.

-When possible, both parents should be present with the child.
-Or, take a trusted family member or friend along.
-Someone who accompanies you may remember something that you missed or forgot.
+When possible, both parents or caregivers should be present with the child.
+Or take a trusted family member or friend along to support you and help you remember information.

 What you can do